Jaylouisw/Intermap/TESTING.md

 ## Prerequisites

 - Two computers on different networks (different locations, different ISPs)
-- IPFS daemon running on both
+- Docker installed on both
 - Python 3.9+ and all dependencies installed on both
 - Administrator/sudo privileges for traceroute